bleart-nuredini/iw/README.md

 This project consists of six pages: **HOME, ABOUT, LOGIN, REGISTER, SLIDER**.
 The web documents have been structured with HTML; styled only using CSS; and the data validation for the register and login pages has been implemented via two JavaScript files.
-To check for validity, each web page on the website has been tested with [**Markup Validation Service**] (https://validator.W3.org/).
-And, to check the website's responsivity, we used [**Mobile-Friendly Test**](https://search.google.com/test/mobile-friendly).
+To check for validity, each web page on the website has been tested with [**Markup Validation Service**](https://validator.W3.org/).
+And, to check the website's responsivity, we used
+[**Mobile-Friendly Test**](https://search.google.com/test/mobile-friendly).

 If the user accesses the website via smaller devices (e.g., a phone), the footer in **ABOUT** and **SLIDER** will